 The final decision to issue or refuse a Russian visa to foreign nationals outside the Russian Federation lies with the Consulate.

-Please note that the visa center has a different set of requirements.
-In the visa application the “VFS visa center” must be chosen as the destination for submitting visa documents.
-Payment is made by debit cards and money-orders made out to “VFS Global”.
-Moreover, the visa center has no appointment system and its fees are different from that of the Consulate.
+Please note that applicants may apply at the Consulate, however there are some differences in the requirements.
+If foreign national plans on applying at the visa centre - it must be chosen as the destination for submitting visa documents in the visa application.
+Payment is made by debit cards and money-orders made out to the visa centre.
+Moreover, the centre has no appointment system and its fees are different from that of the Consulate.

 The Consulate General of Russia in Montreal, on the other hand, requires the applicant to make an appointment.
 Payment is accepted only in the form of money-orders made out to “Consulate General of Russia”.
 Lastly, the Consulate must be selected as the destination for submitting visa documents in the online application form.